 LexisNexis Risk Solutions helps customers across industry and government assess and manage risk, as well as detect and prevent online fraud and money laundering, by providing customers with innovative technologies, information-based analytics and decision tools and data services.
-As part of these services, LexisNexis Risk Solutions supports U.S. federal law enforcement agencies in their important work to protect our country.
-Under the Biden Administration, in March 2021 LexisNexis Risk Solutions was awarded a contract to provide an investigative tool to the Department of Homeland Security’s U.S. Immigration and Customs Enforcement.
-We entered into this contract understanding that the mission of Immigration and Customs Enforcement under the Administration had changed to focus immigration enforcement resources on people with serious criminal backgrounds.
+As part of these services, LexisNexis Risk Solutions supports US federal law enforcement agencies in their important work to protect our country.
+In March 2021 and December 2022 LexisNexis Risk Solutions was awarded contracts to provide an investigative tool to the Department of Homeland Security’s US Immigration and Customs Enforcement and Customs and Border Protection.
+We entered into these contracts with the understanding that the mission of these agencies had changed to focus immigration enforcement resources on people with serious criminal backgrounds.

 We’ve put together a list of questions we’re asked most frequently about what we do and don’t do for the U.S. Department of Homeland Security.

-In March 2021, LexisNexis Risk Solutions began a five-year contract worth $3.2m a year to provide an investigation tool for the Department of Homeland Security’s U.S. Immigration and Customs Enforcement.
-The tool promotes public safety and is not used to prevent legal immigration nor is it used to remove individuals from the United States unless they pose a serious threat to public safety including child trafficking, drug smuggling and other serious criminal activity.
+In March 2021, LexisNexis Risk Solutions began a five-year contract to provide an investigative tool for the Department of Homeland Security’s U.S. Immigration and Customs Enforcement.
+The tool promotes public safety and is not used to prevent legal immigration nor is it used to remove individuals from the United States unless they pose a serious threat to public safety which includes child traffickers, drug smugglers and other serious criminals.

-This contract was signed after President Biden’s Executive Order of January 21, 2021 which revised Homeland Security’s civil immigration enforcement policies and priorities, emphasizing human rights and focusing on threats to national security, public safety and security at the border.
+These contracts were signed after an Executive Order was issued from the White House on January 21, 2021 which revised Homeland Security’s civil immigration enforcement policies and priorities, emphasizing human rights and focusing on threats to national security, public safety and security at the border.

 Any suggestion the tool is an instrument to help separate families at the border is false.
 In fact, it is frequently employed to reunite families and protect innocent people hoping for a better life in this country from criminals who seek to prey on vulnerable individuals.

-LexisNexis Risk Solutions does not provide the Department of Homeland Security or US Immigration and Customs Enforcement with license plate images or facial recognition capabilities.
+LexisNexis Risk Solutions does not provide the Department of Homeland Security, U.S. Immigration and Customs Enforcement or U.S. Customs and Border Protection with license plate images or facial recognition capabilities.

 LexisNexis Risk Solutions has a contract with the U.S. Immigration and Customs Enforcement to enable the agency to vet its employees.
 The contract is not related to immigration.